jQuery API

 We can also trigger the event when a different element is clicked:

-After this code executes, clicks on Trigger the handler will also alert the message.
+After this code executes, clicking on Trigger the handler will also alert the message.

 The click event is only triggered after this exact series of events: